ucdavis/hpccf-docs/docs/admin/backups.md

 ## Proxmox Backup Server new PI backup configuration

+### Hive

+For Hive, the PBS server is phoenix, the backups can be configured on any Hive system (or fs6), and the initial backup should be started from fs6.

 #### Phoenix

 `./pbs/new-PI-group.sh {CLUSTER} {PI-group-name}` and take note of the token value.